heyjaywilson/mpu-cli-app/README.md

 # MacPower Users CLI App

-A command line application that outputs the RSS feeds from the [https://talk.macpowerusers.com](MacPower Users Discourse).
+A command line application that outputs the RSS feeds from the [Mac Power Users Discourse](https://talk.macpowerusers.com).

 # Install